-After a remarkable forty-seven-year career in Christian publishing (a career honored by the 1999 Lifetime Achievement Award of the Evangelical Christian Publishers Association), Hugh Barbour decided to retire.
-The company he had built into a thriving business was acquired by its president and CEO, Tim Martins.
+After a remarkable 47-year career in Christian publishing (a career honored by the 1999 Lifetime Achievement Award of the Evangelical Christian Publishers Association), Hugh Barbour decided to retire.
+The company he had built into a thriving business was acquired by Tim Martins, who served as president and CEO.

-Through years of prosperity and challenge, Tim successfully led Barbour for over 16 years.
-Under his leadership, Barbour became one of the top Christian book publishers in the United States.
+Through years of both prosperity and challenge, Tim led Barbour for over 16 years.
+During his tenure, Barbour became one of the top Christian book publishers in the United States.

 A New Future: Employee Owned